SatcherInstitute/health-equity-tracker/README.md

 ## frontend

-### Developer Instructions

-Code in the `frontend/` directory was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-In that directory you can run various `npm` scripts, which are described below.
+The frontend consists of
+1. `health-equity-tracker/frontend/`: A React app that contains all code and static resources needed in the browser (html, JS, CSS, images).
+This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Documentation on Create React App can be found [here](https://create-react-app.dev/docs/getting-started/).
+2. `health-equity-tracker/frontend_server/`: A lightweight server that serves the React app as static files and forwards data requests to the data server.
+3. `health-equity-tracker/data_server/`: A data server that responds to data requests by serving data files that have been exported from the data pipeline.

+In addition, we have a Storybook project that also lives in `health-equity-tracker/frontend/`.
+Storybook is a library that allows us to explore and develop UI components in isolation.
+Stories for each UI component are contained in the same directory as the component in a subfolder called "storybook".
+The current master branch version of Storybook can be seen here: https://het-storybook.netlify.app

+### Frontend React App Environments

+The frontend React App runs in different environments.
+We use configuration files (`frontend/.env.prod`, `frontend/.env.staging`, etc) to control settings in different environments.
+These include things like the data server URL and logging settings.
+These can be overridden for local development using a `frontend/.env.development` file.

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+### Running just the React App locally

-To learn React, check out the [React documentation](https://reactjs.org/).

-_Note: The following instructions assume running all commands from the `frontend/` directory._

-#### Install
+#### One Time Setup

-Change directories to the `frontend/` directory, then install dependencies using NPM.
+Switch to the `frontend/` directory, then install dependencies using NPM.

 _Note: you will need a compatible verison of Node.JS and NPM installed locally.
 See the "engines" field in `frontend/package.json` for the required / minimum versions of each.
 It's recommended to use [Node Version Manager (`nvm`)](https://github.com/nvm-sh/nvm) if you need to have multiple versions of Node.JS / NPM installed on your machine._